How Watched-Folder Auto-Delivery Works on MangaSendr (2026 Guide)

 The free tier and auto-delivery

-Free accounts get 3 free deliveries, total.
-This applies to both manual deliveries and auto-deliveries — they share the same pool.
+Free accounts get 5 free deliveries to get you started.
+This applies to both manual sends from the web app and watched-folder auto-deliveries; they share the same pool.

 Practically:

-- A free user with 3 sources, each getting 1 new chapter in a single sync, will receive all 3 to their Kindle and then hit the cap.
+- A free user who drops 5 files into a watched folder will see all 5 delivered to their Kindle and then hit the cap.

 Where to see what auto-delivery is doing

-Delivery history page — Auto-deliveries are flagged with a small "Auto" badge next to the manga title.
+Web app delivery history.
+Auto-deliveries are flagged with a small "Auto" badge next to the filename.
 You can also filter the entire list to show only manual or only auto deliveries.

 What can go wrong